 You can only offer or display motor vehicles at the place of business specified in the licence with the exception of display at trade shows.

 A licensed dealer can offer and display new motor vehicles at a trade show.
-You can advise customers on the quality, performance and characteristics of the vehicles but can only make offers to enter into agreements for sale.
-You can exchange a deposit but the balance of the purchase price and exchange of the vehicle needs to be done at the place of business specified in the licence.
-Second-hand motor vehicles, including demonstrators, cannot be displayed at a trade show.
+You can advise customers on the quality, performance and characteristics of the vehicles but can only make offers to, or receive offers from, people to enter into agreements for sale.

 Interstate dealers and manufacturers

 If you offer, display or advertise for sale motor vehicles within NSW, whether at a trade show or otherwise, you or your NSW selling agent must hold a NSW motor dealers licence.
 Any offer, display, advertising or contract must be done by the NSW licensed dealer.